KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     wide, long, and tall it is.

     It is rather expensive in terms of CPU time to call this suffix.
-    (Calling :attr:`Part:BOUNDS` on ONE part on the ship is itself a *little* expensive, and this has to perform that same work on every part on the ship, finding the bounding box that would surround all the parts.)
+    (Calling :attr:`Part:BOUNDS` on ONE part on the ship isn't that expensive, but this has to repeat that same work for every part on the ship, finding the bounding box that would surround all the parts.)
 Because of that expense, kOS **forces** your script to give up its remaining instructions this update when you call this (It forces the equivalent of doing a ``WAIT 0.`` right after you call it).
 This is to discourage you from